yiisoft/yii2/docs/guide/active-record.md

 ActiveRecord implements the [Active Record design pattern](http://en.wikipedia.org/wiki/Active_record).
-The idea is that an ActiveRecord object is associated with a row in a database table so object properties are mapped to colums of the corresponding database row.
+The idea is that an ActiveRecord object is associated with a row in a database table so object properties are mapped to columns of the corresponding database row.
 For example, a `Customer` object is associated with a row in the `tbl_customer` table.

 Instead of writing raw SQL statements to access the data in the table, you can call intuitive methods available in the